-There are many confusing choices and even more confusing marketing terms for gamers to sift through when looking for a new monitor.
-Here, we’ll break down the features that actually benefit gamers.
+There are many confusing choices and even more confusing marketing terms to sift through when buying a new gaming monitor.
+Let's break down the features that actually benefit gamers.
 Note that some factors depend on a player's skill level.

 What should my gaming monitor’s refresh rate and response time be?

 Worried about input lag?
-Input lag is how long it takes your monitor to recognize output from your graphics card or when you’ve pushed a button and is something gamers should avoid.
+Input lag is how long it takes your monitor to recognize output from your graphics card or when you’ve pushed a button on your keyboard or mouse and is something gamers should avoid.
 High refresh rates generally point to lower input lag, but input lag isn’t usually listed in specs, so check our monitor reviews for insight.
 Sites like DisplayLag also offer unbiased breakdowns of many monitors’ input lag.

 Should I get a G-Sync or FreeSync monitor?

-Gaming monitors usually have Nvidia G-Sync (for PCs with Nvidia graphics cards) and/or AMD FreeSync (for running AMD graphics cards).
-Both feature reduce screen tearing and stuttering and add to the price tag; although, G-Sync monitors usually cost more than FreeSync ones.
-For more on what these features do, see our What Is Nvidia G-Sync? and What Is AMD FreeSync? articles.
+Gaming monitors usually have Nvidia G-Sync (for PCs with Nvidia graphics cards) and/or AMD FreeSync (for running with PCs using AMD graphics cards).
+Both features reduce screen tearing and stuttering and add to the price tag; although, G-Sync monitors usually cost more than FreeSync ones.

-Which one should you get?
+So, should you opt for G-Sync or FreeSync?
 Here’s what to consider: